Low-Maintenance Houseplants That Will Live Even When You're Away

 What all these plants have in common is that they don't appreciate constant wet soil, which can lead to root rot, but instead like to dry out between waterings—the perfect scenario for your vacation plans.
 Also, while you're away, they can all withstand a temporary low-light spot that will help slow the evaporation of moisture.
 Before you leave, remember to give all your houseplants a complete soaking to saturate the soil (a bathtub is the perfect place to do this activity).
 And when you return, repeat the long soaking process.
 It's also a good idea to lightly sponge off your plants' leaves with water to remove any accumulated dust, pollutants, and possible bugs.

-Whether you're a green thumb or not, here are the top five sturdy, indoor plants that will be self-sufficient while you're away.
+Whether you're a green thumb or not, here are the top six sturdy, indoor plants that will be self-sufficient while you're away.
 Bonus: They can also survive those stretches when you are at home but may be forgetful that you actually have houseplants.

 ZZ Plant (Zamioculcas Zamiifolia)